You know, I get all sorts of abuse from Rush fans.

 And I think what you're seeing now is an ascension of a younger class of reformers in the Republican Party in Congress.

-You got guys like Cantor and and and Kevin McCarthy and John Campbell, Mike Pence, you got Jeff Flake, Jeb Henschling.
+You've got guys like Cantor and Kevin McCarthy and John Campbell, Mike Pence.

-You've got people who were backbenchers in those days fighting these decisions that were made, who have now ascended into positions of leadership who are going to be darn sure that never happens again.
+You've got people who were backbenchers in those days fighting these decisions that were made, who have now ascended into positions of leadership, who are going to be darn sure that never happens again.

 We clearly blew it.

-We got a fess up to it, but more importantly, we've got to show people how we would be different, not just that we would be different.
+But more importantly, we've got to show people how we would be different, not just that we would be different.

 And that is why I think we have to run on specific ideas.

-Well, and I think a lot of conservatives, the ideological conservatives, those who care about ideas and want to solve some of these problems, got very frustrated with the re I'm an admirer of President Bush.
+Well, and I think a lot of conservatives, the ideological conservatives, those who care about ideas and want to solve some of these problems, got very frustrated with the Republic.

-Whether you agreed with the specifics of it or not, he did attempt to address Social Security in the first term of his administration, and the Republicans left him standing there on the lurch.
+Whether you agreed with the specifics of it or not, he did attempt to address Social Security in the first term of his administration, and the Republicans left him standing there in the lurch.

 And I think a lot of conservatives saw the Republican Party as a party that was afraid to advance its own ideas for fear that it would be rejected by the American public.

-Now you've got this new wave personified by yourself and a number of the others that you mentioned here that appear to be ready to grab that next step.
+Now, you've got this new wave personified by yourself and a number of the others that you mentioned here that appear to be ready to grab that next step.

 This is an internal fight here for the heart and soul of the party, isn't it?